Kot Engenharia

 Offshore oil exploration and production operations require transportation by rotary-wing aircraft.
-The most critical phase in the operation of these aircraft is landing on offshore vessels.
+In particular, the most critical phase of operation for these aircraft is landing on offshore vessels.
 For this type of operation, when the helideck is located at the stern, close to the heated air outlet of the vessel's propulsion engines, lift is reduced.

 Figure 1: Offshore landing operation of AW189 aircraft.

-Landing on platforms involves a number of stages, such as an overflight to identify and visually confirm the destination platform, and then entering at the end of the landing.
-On this journey, the pilot adjusts the aircraft to the existing turbulence conditions, but the conditions near the helideck can be different, which requires a specific study, as required by NORMAM-223/DPC.
+In this context, landing on platforms involves several steps, such as flying over the platform to identify and visually confirm the destination platform, for subsequent entry at the end of the landing.
+During this flight path, the pilot adjusts the aircraft to the existing turbulence conditions.
+However, conditions near the helideck may be different, which requires a specific study, as required by NORMAM-223/DPC.

-In this specific example, the vessel's engine exhaust stack is located close to the helideck.
-Although it is not recommended to position exhaust fumes close to the helideck, this situation is still found on offshore exploration vessels.
+In this specific example, the exhaust stack for the vessel's engines is located near the helideck.
+However, although it is not recommended to position gas exhausts near the helideck, this situation is still found on offshore exploration vessels.

 In addition to the discharge of gases, another important aspect is the interference of the structures on the ship's deck in the flow that reaches the helideck.
 The relative wind is subject to the effect of the roughness of these structures, forming vortices that can cause turbulence for helicopters.
 In this study, the interference of the ship's tower was considered.

-The CFD model representing the landing operation, considering the offshore vessel with a helideck at the stern, was built to represent the flow field, including the influence of the hull.
+For this purpose, the CFD model representing the landing operation, considering the offshore vessel with a helideck at the stern, was constructed to represent the flow field, including the influence of the hull.

-In order to create a computationally viable model, various degrees of refinement were defined for the finite volume mesh.
+Thus, in order to develop a computationally viable model, various degrees of refinement were defined for the finite volume mesh.

 Figure 2: CFD model for determining the wind environment on a helideck located on the bow of an offshore vessel.

-The flow in the helideck is influenced by various conditions, such as the flow rate and temperature of the gases exiting the chimney, the relative speed of the vessel and the height of the helicopter in relation to the offshore vessel.
-The study must be carried out for a variation in wind angle in order to determine the typical conditions to be faced during landing operations.
+In general, flow on the helideck is influenced by several conditions, such as the flow rate and temperature of the gases exiting the stack, the relative speed of the vessel, and the height of the helicopter in relation to the offshore vessel.
+The study should be conducted for a variation in wind angle in order to determine the typical conditions to be faced during landing operations.

 For certain conditions of relative wind and gas flow in the chimney, there is a strong influence in the helideck region.
 The typical appearance of the flow in the helideck region for a relative headwind can be seen in the figure below.